GoogleCloudPlatform/community/tutorials/create-cloud-build-image-factory-using-packer/index.md

 1. Wait a few minutes until the Windows VM has completed the boot up process.

-1. Using the [Chrome RDP plugin](https://cloud.google.com/compute/docs/instances/›connecting-to-instance#chrome-remote-desktop) or your preferred [Remote Desktop client](https://cloud.google.com/compute/docs/instances/connecting-to-instance#windows), RDP into your Windows instance.
+1. RDP into your instance using [these methods](https://cloud.google.com/compute/docs/instances/connecting-to-instance)

 1. If you need to generate a Windows password, follow [these instructions](https://cloud.google.com/compute/docs/instances/windows/creating-passwords-for-windows-instances#generating_a_password).